Looking to add a stunningly detailed and authentic finish to your buildings? Get your paintbrushes ready…

 - Mix water with acrylic paints so it flows into cracks;

 - Reduce your palette – just three matt paints, white, dark grey and leather mixed together in varying quantities and convey the full spectrum of hues on stone or brick buildings;

-What is evident are the pale spots of lichen on south facing walls, evidence of clean air if not dry!
-Capturing these with a slight touch of off white give an extra feel of authenticity..
+What is evident are the pale spots of lichen on south-facing walls, evidence of clean air if not dry!
+Capturing these with a slight touch of off-white gives an extra feel of authenticity..

 Take plenty of photos of your subject.
 Referring to a comprehensive set of images is the key to a realistic finish.
 Yes, there will be big differences in the look of the prototype according to conditions at the time but you can pick your preferred appearance from the evidence rather than guessing.
 Observation is the key.

 As with the slate roof, picking out individual stonework in the walls that is darker or sometimes paler, adds variation to the construction.

 Rob’s skilful recreation of the collection of buildings that form the Cwm Cloch farm complex deserves the best treatment in terms of the overall look.